 Here is what he later wears while making breakfast:

-This is what he is wearing when his partner wakes him up in the morning:
+This is what he is wearing when his partner (the professional kind) wakes him up in the morning:

-And this is what he wears to show the biker gang that he is a tough badass:
+And this is what he wears to show the biker gang that he is a tough guy who is not to be messed with:

 - Stone allows a giant container shipment of dangerous drugs to get released on the street.